 • Interactive exercises

-You can try Babbel for free with a trial, but a paid subscription is required for full access.
+You can try Babbel for free, but a paid subscription is required for full access.

-The most interesting part for Danish users is that Babbel is continually expanding its support for Danish as a base language.
-At the time of writing, you can learn languages like Spanish, German, and Italian from Danish.
-That makes it especially relevant if you’re searching for “learn Spanish with a Danish app” or “app to learn German without English”.
+The most interesting thing for Danish speakers is that Babbel is continually expanding its support for Danish as a base language.
+At the moment, you can learn languages like Spanish, German, and Italian from Danish.
+That makes it especially relevant if you’re looking for “learn Spanish with a Danish app” or “app to learn German without English.”

-Babbel differs from Duolingo by offering more structured and grammatically correct instruction.
-It isn’t as “game-like” as Duolingo, but it’s better for building accurate language use.
+Babbel differs from Duolingo by offering more structured and grammatically accurate instruction.
+It isn’t as game-like as Duolingo, but it’s better at building correct language use.

-Compared to 1, Babbel is a bit more serious and academically grounded, but it offers fewer language options and lacks features like AR or a chatbot.
+Compared with Mondly, Babbel is a bit more serious and academically grounded, but it offers fewer language choices and doesn’t include features like AR or a chatbot.

 Top five tips and tricks for Babbel – how to learn faster

-Babbel has a built‑in Review Manager that automatically collects words and phrases you’ve learned before.
+Babbel has a built‑in Review Manager that automatically collects words and phrases you’ve learned.
 By using it daily (or several times a week), you reactivate your memory and anchor the language more effectively.
-It’s one of the most efficient ways to build vocabulary quickly and permanently.
+It’s one of the best ways to build vocabulary quickly and keep it.

-Instead of starting with grammar or plural nouns, begin with themes like “at a restaurant”, “travel”, or “work”.
-You’ll be able to hold a basic conversation faster — and stay motivated.
+Instead of starting with grammar drills or plural nouns, begin with themes like “at a restaurant,”“travel,” or “work.”
+You’ll reach basic conversational ability faster—and stay motivated.

-3. Use writing exercises and learn the target language’s keyboard layout
+3. Do writing exercises and learn the target language’s keyboard

-Babbel lets you type your answers, so it’s important to use the correct keyboard layout for the language you’re learning to master proper spelling and accent marks in context.
-This strengthens your writing skills and prepares you to write emails, messages, or notes in the language.
+Babbel lets you type your answers.
+Use the appropriate keyboard/layout for the language so you learn correct spelling and accent marks in context.
+This strengthens your writing skills and prepares you to write emails, messages, or notes in the new language.

-4. Create a steady routine — small daily doses work best
+4. Build a steady routine—small daily sessions work best

 People often ask: “How much time should I spend on Babbel each day?”
 The answer: 10–15 minutes is plenty.
-Consistency matters more than session length.
-Set a fixed time — for example, with your morning coffee or before bed — and make it a habit.
+Consistency matters more than length.
+Choose a set time—say, with your morning coffee or before bed—and make it a habit.

 5. Combine Babbel with listening and video for extra impact

 Use podcasts, YouTube videos, or Netflix with subtitles in the language you’re learning.
-That trains both pronunciation and comprehension.
-Babbel provides structure, and this extra input boosts your exposure and makes the language feel more alive.
+This trains both pronunciation and comprehension.
+Babbel provides structure, and the extra input increases exposure and makes the language come alive.

 Martin Jørgensen